Whiteknight/whiteknight.github.com/drafts/parrotstore.md

 Like Rosella, which is a prerequisite for this project, ParrotStore will be a collection of things not one big monolithic system.
-It will provide a Memcached interface in one standalone library, a MySQL interface in one, a MongoDB interfae in one, and other interfaces separately too.
+It will provide a Memcached interface in one standalone library, a MySQL interface in one, a MongoDB interface in one, and other interfaces separately too.
 Some of them (like Memcached) will be pure parrot.
 Other things like MongoDB will have C-level components too.
 Where Rosella has always promised to be pure Parrot, ParrotStore cannot and should not follow such a rule.
+Some things may turn out to be implementable with NCI, but that's an experiment for later.
+Maybe, much later.

 Also, expect a lot of synergy between Rosella and ParrotStore.
 ParrotStore will both use Rosella internally, provide many of the interfaces that other